OCA/server-tools/pdf_compression/README.rst

 Known issues / Roadmap
 ======================

-* Had to override the _run_wkhtmltopdf Function to pass context through the it.
+* Had to override the _run_wkhtmltopdf Function to pass context through it
 * Implementing other PDF/A options
 * Future Goal to integrate ZUGFeRD
+* only PDFs which are saved as attachments are converted
+* (if you use the print button to generate pdf the "first" time the compession/pdfa is not used but the saved attachment is converted)

 Bug Tracker